DanielGraf240616/digital-electronics-2/Projekt/README.md

 # Smart plant watering system and data logger

 ### Team members

-* Member 1 (responsible for ...)
-* Member 2 (responsible for ...)
-* Member 3 (responsible for ...)
+Graf Daniel, Leikep Filip, Lipenský Lukáš, Kubeš Václav

 ## Theoretical description and explanation
-The main part of the project is an Arduiono UNO board with AtMega 328P chip.
-The main features of the projects are automative watering (represented by a relay), data logger and an LCD which shows data in real time such as time, air and soil humidity.
+The goal of this project was to design an embedded system which would use Arduino UNO board together with other external modules to create an automatic plant watering system.
+The modules which were used are air humidity sensor, soil moisture sensor and a module with RTC and EEPROM.
+An LCD panel is attached to display time, air humidity and soil moisture value.

 ## Hardware description of demo application
+air humidity sensorDHT12
+capacitive soil moisture sensor V1.2
+LCD SH1106
+RTC DS3231
+EPROM AT24C32

 Insert descriptive text and schematic(s) of your implementation.